RiccoKuntz/FORT_ClawX/README.md

 ## Roadmap & Outlook

 The project is currently in the bug-fixing and testing phase.
-It will soon transition into a Beta version and receive its first functional agents:
+It will soon transition into a Beta version and receive its first functional agents.

-* **End of June 2026:** Version 2.5 – Function Agents (Introduction of dedicated task-specific agents).
-* **Mid-July 2026:** Version 3.0 – BETA (Transition to the official Beta phase, where the functional agents go live).